Fan-complete Ramsey numbers: Proof of Theorem

 distinct copies of $K_p$. \end{lemma} {\bf Proof.} Note that there are $s^p$ distinct copies of $K_p$ in $K_p(s)$ and each non-edge of $\Gamma$ destroys at most $s^{p-2}$ distinct copies of $K_p$.
 Therefore, if there are $z$ non-edges of $\Gamma$, then there are still at least $s^p-z\cdot s^{p-2}$ distinct copies of $K_p$ remaining.
-The Lemma is proved. $\Box$
+The proof is finished. $\Box$